wp-plugins/ad-injection/readme.txt

 == Changelog ==

+= 1.2.0.4 =
+* New: Support for Ad Logger's AdSense click blocking feature (that is my new plugin!).
+* New: Make more parts of the ad placement settings UI fade away if they can't be used.

 = 1.2.0.3 =
 * New: Setting to allow priority of Ad Injection's the_content filter to be changed.
 This may help with some themes that are overriding the WordPress default 'wpautop' behaviour.
 * Fix: Start at paragraph setting may have been incorrectly upgraded if previously using an old version of this plugin.